 Is 686 a good credit score?

-FICO scores range from 300 to 850.
+The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, a 686 credit score is considered Good.

 |300 – 579||Poor||16%|

 |580 – 669||Fair||17%|

 |670 – 739||Good||21%|

 686 Credit Score Credit Card & Loan Options

 Most lenders will lend to borrowers with credit scores in the Good range.
 However, you still have room for improvement.
 With a score of 686, your focus should be on raising your credit scores before applying for any loans to make sure you get the best interest rates available.